ab-5v/logic/README.md

 ### Overview

-Logic helps you to define relationships between different data sorces and combine it to the one solid responce.
-It knows nothing about how this data sorces work.
+Logic helps you to define relationships between different data sources and combine it into the one solid responce.
+It knows nothing about how this data sources work.

-There are two types of logic:
+There are two types of logics:
 - provider based logic, which leads to some data
 - abstract logic, which is used to organise other logics (abstract or provider based)